tdarcy213/ExData_Plotting1/README.md

 ## Introduction

+### Per the course instructions, the following scripts have been uploaded to the git repository:
+### PrepData.R - this script is invoked by the plotting scripts to create the dataframe used for creating the plots
+### Plot1.R - thru - Plot4.R - these scripts create each of the required plots

+### The resulting plots have been uploaded as .png files: Plot1.png - thru - Plot4.png

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning